Dempsy/dempsy/README.md

 Since we are updating the documentation frequently, we recommend that you watch the [Documentation issue](https://github.com/Dempsy/Dempsy/issues/23) (at the bottom of the issue page click on "Enable notifications for this issue")

+## Download

+Dempsy is currently releases as a set of libraries and version 0.6 is now in the Maven Central Repository.
+Please see the section on [Prerequisites](Prerequisites) for more information.

 ## Current Work

 See the [issues](https://github.com/Dempsy/Dempsy/issues) list for a backlog.
 The primary tasks are currently: